StackVista/stackstate-docs/use/glossary.md

 * **topology** - The set of relationships and dependencies between discrete components in an environment (for example, business services, microservices, load balancers, containers and databases).
 * **topology data source** - Used to provide data from an external system during the synchronization process.
 * **traces** - A single request that follows a certain path through the 4T data model.
-* **view** - A partial visualization of the 4T data model that can be tailored to show only the cut of an IT landscape that is needed.
+* **view** - A partial visualization of the 4T data model that can be tailored to show only the cut of an IT landscape that's needed.
 * **view health state** - Shows the health state of the entire view.
 * **view state function** - Allows users to modify the behavior of the view health state.